Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_tcpdump.md

 ## Tools Required

-Since this is a tcpdump challenge, we will require tcpdump tool.
+Since this is a tcpdump challenge, we will require the tcpdump tool.

-I used a Virtual Machine running Kali Linux as OS for this challenge, since tcpdump comes pre-installed with Kali Linux.
-However, you may download tcpdump for Windows by following instructions from [here](https://github.com/the-tcpdump-group/tcpdump/blob/master/doc/README.windows.md)
+I used a Virtual Machine running Kali Linux as OS for this challenge since tcpdump comes pre-installed with Kali Linux.
+However, you may download tcpdump for Windows by following the instructions from [here](https://github.com/the-tcpdump-group/tcpdump/blob/master/doc/README.windows.md)

 ## Solution - PCAP 4

 Let's start with analyzing PCAP 4.
-We will analyze the file as per the required information.
+We will look over the file according to the required information.

 ### UDP Packets